- Home

 Valentine’s Day

 In 2023, Valentine’s Day saw a 2% seasonal uplift in volumes according to Nielsen (NIQ Homescan).
-Whilst cream and yogurt under indexed by -2% and -4% respectively compared to an average 2 weeks in 2023, this was offset by uplifts to milk (+2%).
-Butter saw the biggest uplift in these two weeks (+6%), driven by butter spreads.
-There was also increased demand for butter for cooking with steaks, as well as cream for desserts which also will have boosted retail volumes.
+While cream and yogurt under indexed by -2% and -4% respectively compared to an average two weeks in 2023, this was offset by uplifts to milk (+2%).

 Pancake Day

-Cow’s milk volumes over-index by 3% from increased demand for skimmed, semi-skimmed milk and whole milk.
-These products are all key ingredients for pancakes, and as a result we saw more in-home meal occasions containing these products.
-However, there was also a seasonal uplift for plant-based milk which give an opportunity to remind shoppers the positives of using cow’s dairy within cooking and baking.
+However, there was also a seasonal uplift for plant-based milk, which gives an opportunity to remind shoppers of the positives of using cow’s dairy within cooking and baking.

 Mother’s Day

 Consumers look to treat their mothers on this special day, and Mother’s Day 2023 was no different, as dairy volumes saw a seasonal uplift of 5% around Mother’s Day (NIQ Homescan, 2 w/e 18 March 2023).
-All categories saw uplifts, however milk (+5%) and butter (+9%) saw the largest, perhaps with shoppers preparing for those breakfast-in-bed occasions to spoil their mothers.
-Contrastingly, total cow’s dairy volumes did not increase for Father’s Day, despite cheese (+3%), cream (+2%) and yogurt (+6%) all seeing uplifts.

 Easter

-For cream, the uplift was largely driven by double and single cream, driven by a double digit increase to household penetration, likely from consumers purchasing products for more sweet treats for this indulgent event, as whipping cream also saw a seasonal uplift.
-Yet as consumers indulge rather than focusing on health, this spike in volumes at Easter was tempered, as cow’s yogurt is the second largest dairy category in volume terms, and this saw volumes underperform by 2% compared to the two average weeks.
+For cream, the uplift was largely driven by double and single cream, driven by a double-digit increase to household penetration, likely from consumers purchasing products for more sweet treats for this indulgent event, as whipping cream also saw a seasonal uplift.

-Easter is an event which leans towards home cooked meals.
+Easter is an event which leans towards home-cooked meals.
 An uplift in scratch cooking is seen for most dairy products during family centric events (including the periods where Mother’s Day and Easter fall), where the focus is around spending quality time together and eating home cooked foods (Kantar Usage).

 King’s Coronation

-There was also a spike in cow’s dairy volumes in the lead up to King’s Coronation bank holiday on 7th May (2 w/e 6 May 2023).
-This came from a 7% uplift in butter spreads, and a 19% uplift in processed cheeses.
 There was also a huge uplift in clotted cream, which is perfect for a classic British scone (NIQ Homescan).
 Bank holiday’s, particularly those falling in May and August, also often have a similar celebratory feel to royal occasions, so remembering to promote these more indulgent dairy treats could help boost their sales at other points throughout the year.

 Summer

-Summer 2023 was a washout, which limited demand for products such as cheese due to fewer barbecues and therefore fewer burgers.
-However, demand for cow’s cream (+4%), yogurt (+5%) and butter was elevated compared to an average 2-week period.
-Should we see warm, sunny weather this year then we can expect to see more of a spike in dairy volumes compared to 2023 when volumes saw very little change.
+Summer 2023 was a washout, which limited demand for products such as cheese due to fewer barbecues and, therefore, fewer burgers.
+However, demand for cow’s cream (+4%), yogurt (+5%) and butter was elevated compared to an average two-week period.

-Sales of ice creams through supermarkets peak in the summer months as good weather coincides with school holidays, with family tubs and handheld ice creams proving popular.
 A third of shoppers would be interested in DIY sundae kits (Mintel).
 Retailers could tap into this need by displaying syrups, cones, baked goods and other toppings together or in a bundle.

-Linked to this, retailers can tie in dairy promotions and inspiration to major sporting events this summer as over 40% of consumers say they will watch these events at home (Mintel).
-Euro 2024 provides the opportunity to boost dairy sales, perhaps by providing barbecue and burger meal kit bundles including cheese to provide inspiration for pre-match parties.
 Consumers may also be inspired by the Paris 2024 Olympics to be healthier, so retail campaigns should tie in with this by highlighting the great health benefits of milk and yogurt.

 While evening meals tend to be seen by shoppers as more celebratory from a total food perspective, cream bucks this trend as it is more likely to be used for celebratory, social, and special occasions at lunch than in an evening meal (Kantar Usage).
 This shows opportunities for cream as part of summer lunches, picnics and snacks.